 The quest for the perfect cup of coffee is an endless journey.

 Many people have strong opinions on how to make a perfect cup of coffee.
-I’ve been drinking coffee since I was five years old, so I know a thing or two about the subject.
+I’ve been drinking coffee since I was about five years old, so I know a thing or two about the subject.

 First, you need good beans.
 Finding freshly roasted coffee beans isn’t too challenging these days.
 But in the old days I was a big fan of Tonx.

 I find that the fine folks at Tonx provide consistently good — and more often than not excellent — beans.
 They charge $19 for a 12oz supply postpaid.
 They ship bi-monthly in useful little boxes, and the 12oz almost lasts me two weeks.
 For variety, I fill in the remaining days with Intelligentsia or Handsome Coffee.

 For optimal flavor, it’s best to grind your beans right before you brew your coffee.
 That means you need a good place to store them.
 Don’t keep them in the refrigerator, but you do need to keep them from oxidizing.
-For storing beans and keeping them fresh, I’ve found the Tightvac Vacuum Sealed Storage Container works great.
+For storing beans and keeping them fresh, I’ve found the Tightvac Vacuum Sealed Storage Container works great (Although now the company is called Tightpac, which seems less descriptive).

 Coffee Bean Grinder

 Whole beans are fine to munch on, but you need to grind them in order to get a perfect cup of coffee.
 The grind should be uniform and even.
 You just can’t get this from a standard blade grinder.
 For a good, consistent grind you need a burr grinder.
 I use the Capresso Infinity 565 Conical Burr Grinder.
 Sure, there are better (that is, more expensive) models out there, but this one strikes a nice balance between affordability and functionality.

 Any scale that measures in grams will work.
-I’m currently using the Jennings 4000g Digital Scale, but the Hario Coffee Drip Scale & Timer is a great option.
+I’m currently using the KitchenTour Coffee Scale, but the Hario Coffee Drip Scale & Timer is a great option.
 In addition to weighing your beans, the Hario includes a drip timer so you can really get that bloom time dialed in (more on this later).